Shreya111111/Leetcode/LinkedList/Remove Nth Node From The End Of The List/RemoveNthNode.md

-# Remove Nth Node From The End Of The
+# Remove Nth Node From The End Of The List

 Given the head of a linked list, remove the nth node from the end of the list and return its head.